GenomeDataScience/FastRandomForest/README.md

 FastRandomForest is a re-implementation of the [Random Forest](https://www.stat.berkeley.edu/~breiman/RandomForests/cc_home.htm) classifier (RF) for the Weka environment that brings speed and memory use improvements over the original Weka RF.
+It is specially efficient with datasets with a huge number of features.

 This new version has a different approach.
 Each tree doesn't have all the features in the dataset, but it has only a subset of this features.
 This trick reduces dramatically the execution time in datasets where there are